couchbase/build-infra/ansible/windows/couchbase-server/window2016/README.md

 # LOCAL FILE MODIFICATIONS NECESSARY BEFORE RUNNING PLAYBOOK

-First, add any private key files necessary to the `ssh` directory.
-The provided ssh/config file assumes that `id_ns-codereview` exists and can be used to pull from Gerrit (necessary for commit-validation jobs), and that a default key file such as `id_rsa` exists that can pull all private GitHub repositories.
-We also require a patch_via_gerrit.ini configured with the Gerrit username `ns-codereview` and that user's Gerrrit HTTP password.

 The `inventory` file here is a stub to show the required format.
 Replace at least the IP address(es) of the server(s) to configure.

+Profile folder config+secrets will be pulled automatically at each boot, you will need to pass the profile_sync key as an extra var, along with the node product and class to enable this (e.g. product=couchbase-server class=build)

 # RUNNING THE PLAYBOOK

 The primary playbook here is `playbook.yml`.
 It will install all toolchain requirements for building Couchbase Server (spock release or later).

-    ansible-playbook -v -i inventory playbook.yml \
-      -e vskey=ABCDEFGHIJKLMNOPQRSTUVWYZ \
-      -e ansible_password=ADMINISTRATOR_PASSWORD

-or

-    docker run --rm -it -v $(pwd):/mnt couchbasebuild/ansible-playbook:2.7.4 \
-      -v -i inventory playbook.yml \
-      -e vskey=ABCDEFGHIJKLMNOPQRSTUVWYZ \
-      -e ansible_password=ADMINISTRATOR_PASSWORD
+It can be invoked via the `go` script, e.g.:

+./go [SSH_KEY] -e ansible_password=[password] -e vskey=ABCD1234 -e NODE_PRODUCT=couchbase-server -e NODE_CLASS=build

-`vskey` is the license key for Visual Studio Professional 2017 (omit any dashes in the license key).
+`vskey` is the license key for Visual Studio Professional 2017 (omit any dashes in the license key)
+`SSH_KEY` is the path to the profile data synchronization key file the machine running `go` (see: lastpass) `NODE_PRODUCT` is the product associated with this builder, e.g. couchbase-server `NODE_CLASS` is the category of the worker, e.g. build, cv etc.

 # THINGS THAT COULD GO WRONG

-Installing the "py2exe" package via easy_install, seems to fail consistently even though it seems to install correctly.
-I've put an ignore_error to temporarily bypass this issue.

-This playbook worked on Dec 07, 2018.
+This playbook worked on May 4th 2020.
 It does not specify explicit versions of any of the toolchain requirements, because many of the packages (notably Visual Studio 2017 itself) are specifically designed to install only the latest version.
 That being the case, things could change over time to make